AirDisa/airdisa.github.io/_posts/2013-12-29-wordpress-horror.md

 <?php the_content( $more_link_text, $stripteaser ); ?>
 {% endhighlight %}

 [Wordpress documentation][codex] says this has to be run in [The Loop][the_loop].
 Seriously?
-This is where a picture materializes for me that Wordpress is a maze of loops, includes and conduits for the blog, its themes and plugins with daft PHP methods names like the content and stripteaser params which must be used in a loop where you expect post excerpts because everything is disoriented context-oriented striptease catcalls in the loop.
-Memorize it but it sure is nice to be blissfully unaware.
+This is where a picture materializes for me that Wordpress is a maze of loops, includes of PHP containing methods like content, stripteaser params to be used in The Loop where you expect post excerpts because everything is a disorienting context-oriented striptease act in the loop.
+Memorize it if you must, but it sure is nice to be blissfully unaware of such horrors.

 That is only where decision horror begins.
 Loops and includes from a maze of directories separated between core code, theme code and plugin code quickly overwhelms any better sense of organization.
 There is always rationale (excuses!) behind the myriad hooks.
 Jekyll is a simple thing of beauty compared.
 Rogue galleries of criminally-coded plugins and themes giddy people innocently install too easily, a galaxy of veritable malware.
 Find hidden base64 encoded links to casinos!